zmess24/SHADOW/README.md

 # Configuration

-Before you can start using SHADOW, there are three files that need to be altered.
+Before you can start using SHADOW, there are three files that need to be created/altered.

 #### `.env`